appelmar/gdalcubes_cpp/doc/docs/concepts.md

 Internally, all of the processes inherit from the same data cube type but take one or more existing data cubes as input arguments.
 Once data cube operation objects are created, only the shape of the result cube will be derived but no values will be calculated or read from input cubes.
-Data cube objects are primarily _ proxy_ objects and follow the concept of lazy evaluation.This also applies to chains of operations.
+Data cube objects are primarily _proxy_ objects and follow the concept of lazy evaluation.
+This also applies to chains of operations.

-Data cube objects can be serialized as a simple directed acyclich graph in JSON format.
-Below a data cube operation chain that selects two bands of an image collection, computes differences between the bands, and finally computes the median differences over time is serialized as a graph.
+Data cube objects can be serialized as a simple JSON formatted directed acyclich graph.
+Below, a data cube operation chain that selects two bands of an image collection, computes differences between the bands, and finally computes the median differences over time is serialized as a graph.
 This graph can be used to recreate the same operation chain.